lambdaisland/kaocha/doc/09_extending.md

 test logic in any wrapping functions provided by `:kaocha.testable/wrap` on the testable.
 This is important for output capturing to work correctly.

+You should check that when your test fails, you get the right file and line number in the output.
+Kaocha tries to detect this from the stacktrace, but that doesn't always work. (see the `kaocha.monkey-patch` namespace).
+Alternatively bind `kaocha.testable/*test-location*` to a map with `:file` and `:line`.

 Before invoking the actual test logic, check for `:kaocha.testable/load-error`, and if it's there then signal a test error and finish.
 You can do this with the `kaocha.testable/handle-load-error` helper.